portaire/payme/README.md

 The structure is divided as follows:

-Requests: holds the crucial technology for making fetch requests to specific APIs
-[API name]: contains the configuration details for the API and its different routes.
+Requests: holds the crucial technology for making fetch requests to specific APIs `[API Name]`: contains the configuration details for the API and its different routes.

 This structure allows for easy integration with multiple APIs - simply add a new folder, create a new config, create specific request, create new APIs functions and it's ready to use.